Mniozik/rock-paper-scissors/README.md

-# Rock-Paper-Scissors WebGame
+# Rock-Paper-Scissors - WebGame

 ## Description

-This project is a web-based implementation of the classic game Rock-Paper-Scissors, utilizing WebSocket technology and built with node.js.
+This project is a web-based implementation of the classic game Rock-Paper-Scissors, utilizing `WebSocket` technology and built with `node.js`.
 It allows for asynchronous communication between multiple clients and a server.
 The server is capable of handling multiple simultaneous games and ensures synchronization of client actions.

 ## Features